systemsecologygroup/EasterIslandABM/README.md

 ## References and Further Reading
 <a id="0">[0]</a>
-Steiglechner P, Merico A (2021): Spatio-temporal patterns of deforestation, settlement and land use on Easter Island prior to European arrivals.
-Manuscript submitted for publication.
+Steiglechner, P., Merico, A. (2022).
+Spatio-Temporal Patterns of Deforestation, Settlement, and Land Use on Easter Island Prior to European Arrivals.
+In: Rull, V., Stevenson, C. (eds) The Prehistory of Rapa Nui (Easter Island).
+Developments in Paleoenvironmental Research, vol 22.
+Springer, Cham. https://doi.org/10.1007/978-3-030-91127-0_16

 <a id="1">[1]</a>
 Bahn P, Flenley J (2017) Easter Island, Earth Island: The enigmas of Rapa Nui, 4th edn.
 Rowman & Littlefield, Maryland, USA